the-lord-of-stars/the-lord-of-stars.github.io/source/_posts/prediction-AIM-lab-quiz.md

 4. Q6:

-   This one is not different as the last one, becasue this is an in general case and of course you can see that we can not decide which is the best.
+   This one is different as the last one, becasue this is an in general case and of course you can see that we can not decide which is the best.

 5. Q7: